-In accordance with Camp Lejeune's permit under the Bald Eagle and Golden Eagle Protection Act, no training activities, either on foot and/or in wheeled and tracked vehicles may occur within 100 feet buffer of any active bald eagle nest during the nesting season (1 October to 15 May or until the eagle(s) fledge, which may be before or after 15 May).
+Under MCB's permit under the Bald Eagle and Golden Eagle Protection Act, no training activities, either on foot and/or in wheeled and tracked vehicles may occur within 100 feet of any active bald eagle nest during the nesting season (1 October to 15 June or until the eaglet(s) fledge, which may be before or after 15 June).
 This restriction does not apply to established roads that are currently being used.
 Any blank ammunition and/or artillery fire must be directed away from any bald eagle nest.

-Additional Bald Eagle nests may exist but are, as of yet, undocumented.
-Bald Eagle sightings occurring from January - June shall be reported to Base EMD personnel at 451-5063.
+Additional bald eagle nests may exist but are, as of yet, undocumented.